insin/nwb/docs/guides/ReactComponents.md

 `npm run build` | prepare for publishing to npm
 `npm run clean` | delete built resources

-The initial project is set up so you can sucessfully run these commands and get some meaningful output, albeit for a component which does nothing more than render a welcome message.
+The initial project is set up so you can sucessfully run each of these commands and get some meaningful output, albeit for a component which does nothing more than render a welcome message.

 ## Running the Demo App

-The React component project skeleton includes the a demo app in `demo/src/index.js`, which imports and renders the component.
+The project skeleton includes a demo app in `demo/src/index.js`.

 > **Note:** If you don't need the demo app, you can safely delete the `demo/` directory.

 Running `npm start` will start a development server for the demo app.

-Every time you save a change to the demo app or the component, it will display compilation status:
+Every time you make a change to the demo app or the component, it will refresh the current compilation status.

 ![](resources/react-component-serve.png)

-If there are any errors, they will be displayed in the console and the browser:
+If there are any errors, they will be displayed in both the console and the browser, so you're unlikely to miss them while developing.

-Console | Browser
+Console Error | Browser Error
 :---: | :---:
 ![](resources/react-component-serve-error-console.png) | ![](resources/react-component-serve-error-browser.png)

-Developing components against a live app which uses them gives a README Driven Development feel, as you can play with your component's API before you've built anything, get quick feedback and keep tinkering with the API as you implement.
+Developing components against a hot-reloading app provides a quick feedback loop.

+If you're into README Driven Development, it also provides a place to play with your component's API before you've built anything, and tinker with it live as you implement.

 Let's start by imagining how we'll use our `LoadingButton` component in the demo app:

-> **Note:**
->
-> This Demo component is implemented as an ES6 class extending React's `Component` class, but also using some [experimental language features](http://babeljs.io/docs/plugins/transform-class-properties/) which are part of Babel's [stage 2 preset](http://babeljs.io/docs/plugins/preset-stage-2/), which is enabled by default when using nwb.
+> **Note:** This Demo component is implemented as an ES6 class extending React's `Component` class, but also using some [experimental language features](http://babeljs.io/docs/plugins/transform-class-properties/) which are part of Babel's [stage 2 preset](http://babeljs.io/docs/plugins/preset-stage-2/), which is enabled by default when using nwb.
 >
 > Don't sweat the details of these if you're not familiar with them; the most important thing for this guide is the `render()` method.